wpjwegman/tournament-organizer-system/documents/docs/domains/process/tournament_creation/process_steps.md

 ### Alert Conditions

-- Process duration exceeds expected timeframes
+- The process duration exceeds expected timeframes
-- Repeated failures at specific steps
+- The repeated failures at specific steps
-- High error rates or recovery failures
+- The high error rates or recovery failures
-- Approval delays beyond acceptable limits
+- The approval delays beyond acceptable limits

 ## Integration Points